 Having a Lasting Power of Attorney for either Financial Decisions or Care Decisions (or both) avoids the need for the person who you would want to make decisions on your behalf (your attorney) having to go to the lengthy and expensive process of applying to the Courts to get permission from a Judge.

 There are two LPA’s, one for Financial Decisions and the other for Care Decisions.

 The LPA’s can be agreed, prepared, signed and ready to be registered if and when needed.

 Some people decide to register the LPA’s as soon as they are created and not wait until the person making the LPA’s (called a “Donor”) loses mental capacity.

 This can save time as even with a completed but unregistered LPA, it does take several weeks for the registration process to complete.

-We consider that having LPA’s created at the same time as having your will drafted makes perfect sense as it provides much needed comfort knowing that if you ever needed help to make financial or care decisions now or in the future that you have appointed the right people (called your attorney’s) and that these legal documents can be registered and used without the need to apply to the courts.
+We consider that having LPA’s created at the same time as having your Will drafted makes for perfect sense as it provides much needed comfort knowing that if you ever needed help to make financial or care decisions now or in the future that you have appointed to right people (called your Attorney’s) and that these legal documents can be registered and used without the need to apply to the Courts.

 It is worth noting that you are only able to make LPA’s if you are deemed to have full mental capacity, so if you wait until you or someone else thinks you are losing or have lost capacity then you have waited too long and you will not be able to create an LPA and only have the Court and Deputyship option left open.

 If you would like to find out more about how our services can benefit you then fill out the form below and one of our friendly advisers will contact you shortly.